EdwinWenink/archive_fever/content/posts/37-deepfakes.md

 to become more skeptical of text they find online, just as the “deep fakes” phenomenon calls for more skepticism about images” [6].
-In their policy OpenAI thus explicitly respond to the media attention surrounding deepfake neural networks, as they become better at deceiving people and are increasingly publicly available.
-Although not free of some hint of determinism, the OpenAI initiative exerts a responsibility for actively controlling technological development in AI, to make sure that it brings forth useful instruments that are to the benefit and not the detriment of humanity .
+In their policy OpenAI thus explicitly respond to the media attention surrounding deepfake neural networks that become better at deceiving people and are increasingly publicly available.
+Although not free of some hint of determinism, the OpenAI initiative exerts a responsibility for actively controlling technological development in AI, to make sure that it brings forth useful instruments that are to the benefit, and not the detriment of humanity.

 The contrast in the positions between a) the open publishing of deep fake technology including trained models and code, and b) the controlled